 - high phosphorus levels

 - acute pancreatitis, which is an inflammation of the pancreas

 - kidney failure

-- sedentary lifestyle (lack of mobility)
+- sedentary lifestyle or lack of mobility

-- kidney transplant
+- a kidney transplant

-- taking thiazide diuretics
+- the use of thiazide diuretics

 - certain kinds of tumors

-- overdose of vitamin D
+- an overdose of vitamin D